mynodebtc/mynode_docs/docs/advanced/clone-tool.md

   </figure>
 </center>

-This will restart myNode and open the Clone Tool after rebooting.
+This will restart MyNode and open the Clone Tool after rebooting.
 In this state, Bitcoin and other apps will not be running.

 <center>
   <figure>